Fire alarm systems – they protect most businesses, schools, hospitals, hotels, and multi-family dwellings from the tragedy of a fire.

 Initiating devices are connected to the alarm system’s control panel via 2- or 4-way circuits and are under the control panel’s constant surveillance.
 When an initiating device is activated, the panel identifies the activation and goes into an alarm state, sounding the alarm in the building and sending a call out for an emergency response.

-Fire alarm initiating devices include smoke detectors, sprinkler water flow switches, manual pull stations, and more.
+Fire alarm initiating devices include smoke detectors, sprinkler water flow switches, manual fire alarm pull stations, and more.

 Types of Fire Alarm Initiating Devices